 Disqualification from Weight Loss Surgery

-Some specific co-morbidities prevent you from becoming an ideal candidate for weight loss surgery.
+Apart from the psychological factor, there are some specific co-morbidities that prevent you from becoming an ideal candidate for weight loss surgery.
 These include:

 - Mental problems such as bipolar disorder

 - Any other ailment that affects the GI tract